bordaigorl/remy/README.md

 The option is the id of one of the sources defined in the configuration file.
 With no option, the default source will be selected.

-The app displays the tree of the files in the main window.
+The app displays the tree of the files in the main window and allows to search by name/type.

 ### Preview